turbot/steampipe-plugin-cloudflare/docs/tables/cloudflare_access_group.md

 **Note:** An account ID must be set in the connection configuration's `account_id` argument or through the `CLOUDFLARE_ACCOUNT_ID` environment variable to query this table.

+**Warning**: If `account_id` is missing in the connection configuration.
+Query to this table will error out with message: `Error: HTTP status 400: Could not route to /accounts/access/groups, perhaps your object identifier is invalid?
+(7003), No route for that URI (7000)`

 ## Examples

 ### Basic info